 - To enable this setting, go to the Password Requirements section under the Security tab in your Enterprise Settings, from the Admin Console

 - Check the box next to Require strong passwords for external collaborators.

 Do you allow admins to require that their own managed users set passwords that meet a certain criteria?

-- Yes, this is an existing Box feature and can be enabled on the same Passwords section on the Security tab
+- Yes, this is an existing Box feature and can be enabled on the same Password Requirements section on the Security tab

 - That setting is available for Enterprise/Elite admins